matei-tm/introspect1B/README.md

 A complete demonstration of containerized microservices deployed on Amazon EKS with Dapr sidecars implementing pub/sub messaging patterns using AWS SNS/SQS for real-time event-driven interactions.

+This project is part of the [CTS - Architecting for Performance CNA Level 2 – Intermediate (GGM)](https://www.niit.com/) course.

 ## ⚡ TL;DR - Quick Start

 **Get up and running in minutes using GitHub Actions automation!**